gustybreeze/GENERATIVE-TEXT-MODEL-1-AI-TASK-4/README.md

 ├── README.md                  # Project explanation
 ├── model_weights.h5           # Trained model weights (optional)
 └── requirements.txt           # Python dependencies

-⚙️ How It Works
-Data Collection:
+**How It Works**

+*Data Collection:*

 A text file (input_corpus.txt) is used as training data.
 This could be poems, stories, quotes, or any text corpus.

-Preprocessing:
+*Preprocessing:*

-Convert text to lowercase, remove special characters.
+- Convert text to lowercase, remove special characters.

-Tokenize text into characters or words.
+- Tokenize text into characters or words.

-Create input-output sequences for training the model.
+- Create input-output sequences for training the model.

-Model Building:
+*Model Building:*

-A sequential model using LSTM layers is built to learn text patterns.
+- A sequential model using LSTM layers is built to learn text patterns.

-Uses categorical crossentropy loss and an Adam optimizer.
+- Uses categorical crossentropy loss and an Adam optimizer.

-Training:
+*Training:*

-Model is trained on sequences to predict the next character/word.
+- Model is trained on sequences to predict the next character/word.

-Weights are saved for reusability and faster inference.
+- Weights are saved for reusability and faster inference.

-Text Generation:
+*Text Generation:*

-A seed input is provided (e.g., "Once upon a time").
+- A seed input is provided (e.g., "Once upon a time").

-The model predicts the next characters/words iteratively.
+- The model predicts the next characters/words iteratively.

-Temperature sampling may be used to control randomness.
+- Temperature sampling may be used to control randomness.

-📈 Example
-Seed Prompt:

-css
-Copy
-Edit
-Once upon a time
-Generated Text:

-css
-Copy
-Edit
-Once upon a time, there was a land beyond the stars where silence ruled and stories were written in the winds.
-Every creature had a voice, and every whisper mattered...
-🚀 How to Run
+**How to Run**

 Install dependencies:

 bash